-At various points in the past ten years, I’ve said, both in writing and in casual conversation, that The Cure’s Pornography and The Head on the Door were each my favorite of the band’s albums.
+At various points in my life I’ve concluded that The Cure’s Pornography and The Head on the Door were each my favorite of the band’s albums.
 The two albums represent the band’s most polarized extremes.
-On Pornography, they reached a harrowing goth-rock critical mass, creating one of the most dismal and bleak collections of songs ever committed to tape.
+On Pornography, they reached a harrowing goth-rock critical mass, creating one of the most dismal and harrowing collections of songs ever committed to tape.
 On The Head on the Door, the band revealed its pop-friendly side, delivering enduring pop singles like “Close to Me” and “In-Between Days,” which remain radio staples decades after their initial release.
-And each one, no matter how bright or how depressing, contains some of the best songs Robert Smith has ever written.
+And each one, no matter how bright or how bleak, contains some of the best songs Robert Smith has ever written.

-Depending on which day you ask me, I might be likely to tell you that either of these classics is my favorite of the band’s 13 albums.
-But, as far as I’m concerned, there’s a pretty strong argument to be made for seven of the band’s first eight record (not The Top, nice enough record, but an odd man out here).
-Kiss Me, Kiss Me, Kiss Me is the first of the band’s albums that I personally owned, and one whose nostalgic connection is hard to shake.
+Depending on which day you ask me, I might still be likely to tell you that either of these classics is my favorite of the band’s 13 albums.
+There’s a pretty strong argument to be made for most of them, really: Kiss Me, Kiss Me, Kiss Me is the first of the band’s albums that I personally owned, and one whose nostalgic connection is hard to shake.
 Three Imaginary Boys is the most fun, a spiky punk record that balances the badass with the truly silly.
 Meanwhile, Faith and Seventeen Seconds are nearly perfect post-punk albums, the former being a dark and ethereal standout, while the latter contains my favorite of the band’s songs, “A Forest.”

 Disintegration, however, is the band’s masterpiece.
-It’s hard not to be taken aback by how long the album has been in the world, its gothic grandeur timeless and ageless, as fresh as if it were released yesterday while bearing the sound of an immortal relic.
-And what’s even more striking is the revelation that this was the band’s most successful album.
+It’s hard not to marvel at how long the album has been in the world, its gothic grandeur timeless and ageless, as fresh as if it were released yesterday while bearing the sound of an immortal relic.
+What’s even more striking is the revelation that this was the band’s most successful album.
 This introverted, dark and expansive album, one whose songs mostly roam past the five-minute mark, some just shy of ten, somehow went double platinum, selling more than two million copies in the U.S.

-There is, of course, an entirely logical explanation to the eventual explosion of the band’s sales figures.
-Their prior album, Kiss Me, Kiss Me, Kiss Me, sold more than one million copies statewide, and launched a series of ubiquitous singles, including “Just Like Heaven.”
-It was inevitable, following this wildly successful run, that whatever came next would move a record-breaking number of units, and so it did.
-Yet, for such a “difficult” record, one which Elektra Records dubbed “willfully obscure,” there were four immense singles on the album, “Pictures of You,” “Fascination Street,” “Lullaby” and “Lovesong,” which is almost as ubiquitous a single as “Just Like Heaven.”
-And the sales figures that followed, in addition to the near-universal adoration of the album, ultimately proved the suits at Elektra wrong.
+There’s an entirely logical explanation to the eventual explosion of the band’s sales figures.
+Their prior album, Kiss Me, Kiss Me, Kiss Me, went platinum statewide, and launched a series of ubiquitous singles, including “Just Like Heaven.”
+It was probably inevitable, following this wildly successful run, that whatever came next would move a record-breaking number of units.
+Yet, for such a “difficult” record— one which Elektra Records dubbed “willfully obscure,” as revealed in Jeff Apter’s Never Enough—there were four immense singles on the album, “Pictures of You,” “Fascination Street,” “Lullaby” and “Lovesong,” whose presence has become almost as ubiquitous as “Just Like Heaven.”
+The sales figures that followed, in addition to the near-universal adoration of the album, ultimately proved the suits at Elektra wrong.

-While it’s a rare occasion for a band’s creative peak to coincide with their biggest commercial success, that’s exactly what happened with The Cure.
-For years, the album seemed almost too big, both in scope and in reception, for me to regard it as a personal favorite.
-While I always loved the album, it took me a while to feel the personal connection to the album that I did with The Head on the Door or the aesthetic fascination with Pornography.
-Yet, the album was written and recorded in the year leading up to Robert Smith’s 30th birthday, and upon approaching 29, I felt more connected to Disintegration than ever.
+For years, the album seemed almost too big, both in scope and in reception, for me to be able to be close to it.
+I always loved the album, but it took me a while to feel the personal connection to the album that I did with The Head on the Door or the aesthetic fascination with Pornography.
+Yet, knowing that the album was written and recorded in the year leading up to Robert Smith’s 30th birthday, upon approaching 29, I felt more connected to Disintegration than ever.

-My headspace was nowhere near as troubled as Robert Smith was at that age.
+To clarify, my headspace had grown nowhere near as troubled as Robert Smith was at that age.
 For Smith, turning 30 was just as frightening a prospect as being eaten by the spider man for dinner.
 And while aging isn’t a central theme of the songs on Disintegration, Smith’s bleak mood shows throughout the album’s 71 minutes.
 Nightmares, loneliness, depression and death loom large over the album, as does Smith’s LSD use, to a certain degree.

-Disintegration is an honest and mature album, which is, perhaps, ironic in that it’s the most renowned and recognized album from a band who is frequently associated with teenage angst.
-And I certainly understand how an awkward and bummed-out teenager would gravitate to its gloominess.
+Disintegration is an honest and mature album, which is, perhaps, ironic in that it’s the most renowned and recognized album from a band so frequently associated with teenage angst.
+I understand how an awkward and bummed-out teenager would gravitate to its gloominess.
 But as we mature, the relationship between the music and its listener takes on a different meaning.
-Where once an album could be the company that one’s misery could love, later on it might become a profound and bold artistic statement of humanity that seems far more universal, more adult.
+Where once an album could be the company that one’s misery could love, later on it might become a more profound statement of humanity—more universal, more adult.

-I suppose I’m a rare specimen, in that I never felt as if I could “relate” to Robert Smith’s lyrics.
-Frankly, looking back, I don’t even know what he was on about half the time—the blood of Christ, howling women, cockatoos, etc. It’s more like a psychedelic zoo than a life experience.
+Looking back, it’s often puzzling to make heads or tails of Smith’s lyrical narratives—the blood of Christ, howling women, cockatoos, etc. It’s more like a psychedelic zoo than a life experience.
 But then again, that’s what I find so appealing in the band’s early records.
 They paint a vividly surreal picture that few other bands were capable of.
 When they released Disintegration, however, they created an artistic experience that even their best records only hinted at.
 It’s a gorgeous album, and in spite of its length, I can’t help but be drawn in by every stunning layer.
 And most importantly, the cast of characters that once flooded their albums like nightmarish sideshow acts was transformed into something real (except the spider man, of course).

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.